-- Report the damage to your insurance company as soon as possible.
+- Report the damage to your insurance company as soon as it is possible.

-- Keep a listing of any and all household goods or personal belongings that you have discarded and receipts for any expenses you incur while protecting your property.
+- Keep a listing of any and all household goods or personal belongings you have discarded and receipts for any expenses you incur while protecting your property.

 - Are you sure your house is safe?
-Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are done.
+Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are completed.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-You’ve suffered a water loss.
-While you are waiting for Paul Davis to arrive, listed below are some tips to help deal with the damage:
+You have suffered a water loss.
+While you are waiting for Paul Davis to arrive, below are helpful tips to help deal with the damage:

-- Water Source: It is very important to shut off the water.
+- Water Source: It is important to turn off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Carpeting: Blot soaked carpeting with clean, white towels.
+- Carpeting: Blot wet carpet with clean, white towels.
 Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

-- Furniture: Move lighter pieces off of the carpeting.
+- Furniture: Move lighter pieces off of the carpet.
 Place plastic wrap or plastic bags beneath the legs of bigger furniture.
 Wipe any extra water off of the furniture.

 Fire Damage Tips

-You’ve suffered a fire loss.
-While you are waiting for us to arrive, below are some suggestions to help handle with the situation:
+You have suffered a fire loss.
+While you are waiting for help to arrive, below are some tips to help handle with the damage:

-- Going Back Inside: The aftermath of fire damage can be measured down to microscopic levels.
-Even for a short period of time, entry by a person can lead to extra damage.
+- Going Back Inside: The effects of fire damage can be measured down to microscopic levels.
+Even for a short time, entry by a person can lead to more damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Carpets: Avoid being on carpet if at all possible.
-Do not use ”DIY” home carpet cleaners.
+- Carpets: Avoid being on carpet if possible.
+Do not use “do-it-yourself” home carpet cleaners.

-- Ceilings/Walls: Don’t attempt to wipe or wash ceilings or other absorbent surfaces.
+- Ceilings/Walls: Do not attempt to wipe or wash ceilings or other absorbent surfaces.

-- Doors: Close doors in affected rooms to confine smoke odors as much as possible.
+- Doors: Close all doors in affected rooms to restrict smoke odors as much as possible.

 - Furnace: Change the furnace or air conditioner filter if the blower is operating.
-Tape double pieces of cheesecloth over air registers with masking tape.
+Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Rinse plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Rinse plants with water and mild soap, cleaning both sides of the leaves.

-If your business or home has been damaged by fire, storm, water, mold or other disaster, Call Paul!
+If your home or business has been damaged by storm, fire, mold, water or other disaster, Call Paul!